MiniSoda17/PatternAnalysis-2025/recognition/RadiologyGPT_Isaac/README.md

 The FLAN-T5 architecture is based off the T5 architecture shown in the image below.
 <img width="689" height="450" alt="Screenshot 2025-10-30 at 16 15 03" src="https://github.com/user-attachments/assets/13b49202-21db-4de1-9345-ef2f3dca95a4" />

+The diagram demonstrates the encoder-decoder architecture used in the T5.
+A Text-to-Text Transformer.
+Essentially, converting text into other text.
+FLAN-t5 allows us to use the current T5 Architecture while having our own training on top of it.

+Essentailly, the encoder on the left receives the text and input and contextualises it using the self-attention and feedforward networks

 # Training dataset
 The training data was acquired from the BioLaySumm-2025-Layman dataset track from the https://huggingface.co/datasets/BioLaySumm/BioLaySumm2025-LaymanRRG-opensource-track from Huggingface.